tgujar/old-website/_notes/sicp-1-2.md

 ~~~
 In the above code, repeated application of *remainder* does not alter the final result since squaring doesn't affect remainders.
 E.g
-Let $a$, be the value at any given step in the recursion, n be the divisor, q and r are quotient and remainder in the division
+Let $$a$$, be the value at any given step in the recursion, n be the divisor, q and r are quotient and remainder in the division
 <p>
 $$
 \begin{align*}